Stomach pain in children; Pain - abdomen - children; Abdominal cramps in children; Belly ache in children

 Most of the time, it is not caused by a serious medical problem.
 But sometimes abdominal pain can be a sign of something serious.
 Learn when you should seek medical care right away for your child with abdominal pain.

 When your child complains of abdominal pain, see if they can describe it to you.
 Here are different kinds of pain:

 If you have an infant or toddler, your child depends on you seeing that they are in pain.
 Suspect abdominal pain if your child is:

-Your child mostly likely is having abdominal pain from something that is not life-threatening.
+Your child most likely is having abdominal pain from something that is not life threatening.
 For example, your child may have:

 Your child may have something more serious if the pain does not get better in 24 hours, gets worse or gets more frequent.
 Abdominal pain can be a sign of:

 Most of the time, you can use home care remedies and wait for your child to get better.
 If you are worried or your child's pain is getting worse, or the pain lasts longer than 24 hours, call your health care provider.

 Have your child lie quietly to see if the abdominal pain goes away.